Algoma Public Health

 - Health Canada authorization process on COVID-19 vaccines:

 - Janssen COVID-19 Vaccine

 The vaccines are free for everyone.
 For people without a health card, government-issued photo ID, such as a driver’s license, passport, Status Card, etc., can be used.

-The Pfizer vaccine is licensed for use in people 16 years of age and older, including seniors.
+The Pfizer vaccine is licensed for use in people 12 years of age and older, including seniors.
 The Moderna vaccine is licensed for use in people 18 years of age and older.
+The AstraZeneca vaccine is approved for people who are 18 years of age and older.

 Consult with your health care provider, if you:

 - are pregnant, want to become pregnant soon after vaccination, or breastfeeding;